-Installation Option When to Install Historian Server (page 37) Installing the Historian server is mandatory to work with Historian.
-If you want to use Web-based Clients, you must provide the Proficy Authentication server details while installing the Historian server.
+Installation Option When to Install Historian Server (on page 44) Installing the Historian server is mandatory to work with Historian.
+If you want to use Web-based Clients, you must provide the Proficy Authentica-

+Installation Option When to Install tion server details while installing the Historian server.
 When you install the Historian server, the following components are installed as well: The RemoteCollectorConfigurator utility: A command-line tool, which allows you to manage collectors remotely.
-The Proficy Authentication Configuration tool: A utility that allows you to specify the Proficy Authentication server details to match with the Proficy Authentication server used by Web-based Clients.
-Alarms and Events (page 55) Install Alarms and Events if you want to retrieve and store alarms and events data from any OPC-compliant alarms and events server using the OPC Classic Alarms and Events collector.

-Installation Option When to Install Collectors (page 56) Installing collectors is mandatory to collect and store data in Historian.
+The Proficy Authentication Configuration tool: A utility that allows you to specify the Proficy Authentication server details to match with the Proficy Authentication serv- er used by Web-based Clients.
+Alarms and Events (on page 90) Install Alarms and Events if you want to retrieve and store alarms and events data from any OPC- compliant alarms and events server using the OPC Classic Alarms and Events collector.
+Collectors (on page 92) Installing collectors is mandatory to collect and store data in Historian.
 When you install collectors, all the collectors and the Remote Management Agents are installed.
 You must then create instances of each collector and manage them using Configuration Hub.
-When you install collectors, if iFIX/CIMPLICITY are installed on the same machine, instances of the following collectors are created automatically: The iFIX collector The iFIX Alarms & Events collector The OPC Classic Data Access collector for CIMPLICITY The OPC Classic Alarms and Events collector for CIMPLICITY Client Tools (page 62) Install Client Tools if you want the following components: • Client Tools • Historian Administrator • OLE DB driver and samples • The OPC Classic HDA server • User API and SDK • Historian Client Access API • Collector Toolkit Web-based Clients (page 66) Install Web-based Clients if you want to manage Historian administrative tasks and analyze the data using components such as Configuration Hub, the Web Admin console, Trend Client, and REST APIs.
-To use Web-based Clients, you need Proficy Authentication (UAA server) to handle user authentication.
-It provides identity-based security for applications and APIs.
+When you install collectors, if iFIX/CIMPLICITY are installed on the same machine, instances of the following collectors are created automatically: The iFIX collector The iFIX Alarms & Events collector The OPC Classic Data Access collector for CIMPLICITY The OPC Classic Alarms and Events collec- tor for CIMPLICITY

+Installation Option When to Install Client Tools (on page 100) Install Client Tools if you want the following com- ponents: Client Tools Historian Administrator OLE DB driver and samples The OPC Classic HDA server User API and SDK Historian Client Access API Collector Toolkit Web-based Clients (on page 104) Install Web-based Clients if you want to manage Historian administrative tasks and analyze the da- ta using components such as Configuration Hub, the Web Admin console, Trend Client, and REST APIs.
+To use Web-based Clients, you need Proficy Au- thentication (UAA server) to handle user authenti- cation.
+It provides identity-based security for appli- cations and APIs.
 It supports open standards for authentication and authorization, including Oauth2.
 During the Web-based Clients installation, you can choose to install a Proficy Authentication instance and Configuration Hub, or you can use existing ones.
-Historian Remote Management Agents (page 91) Remote Management Agents (RMA) include Remote Collector Manager, which is used to manage collectors remotely.
-RMA is installed automatically when you install collectors.
+Historian Remote Management Agents (on page 138) Remote Management Agents (RMA) include Re- mote Collector Manager, which is used to manage collectors remotely.
+RMA is installed automatically when you install col- lectors.
 If, however, you are using RMA version 8.1, and you want to upgrade only RMA (and not the collectors), use this option.

-Installation Option When to Install Excel Add-in for Historian (page 98) Install Excel Add-in for Historian make bulk changes to tag parameters using Excel, and then import it to Historian.
-You can also perform mathematical, retrieve selected data, generate reports and charts, and so on.
-Excel Add-in for Operations Hub (page 100) Install Excel Add-in for Operations Hub if you want to query historical data of objects and object types defined in Operations Hub.
-ETL Tools (page 105) Install the Historian Extract, Transform, and Load (ETL) tools if you want to transfer data where there is limited internet connectivity.
-The OPC UA HDA Server (page 95) Install the OPC UA HDA server if you want to use Historian as an OPC UA HDA server.
+Excel Add-in for Historian (on page 146) Install Excel Add-in for Historian make bulk changes to tag parameters using Excel, and then

+Installation Option When to Install import it to Historian.
+You can also perform math- ematical, retrieve selected data, generate reports and charts, and so on.
+Excel Add-in for Operations Hub (on page 149) Install Excel Add-in for Operations Hub if you want to query historical data of objects and object types defined in Operations Hub.
+ETL Tools (on page 153) Install the Historian Extract, Transform, and Load (ETL) tools if you want to transfer data where there is limited internet connectivity.
+The OPC UA HDA Server (on page 141) Install the OPC UA HDA server if you want to use Historian as an OPC UA HDA server.
 You can then connect any OPC UA HDA clients with the server.
-Standalone Help (page 107) Install Standalone Help to access the Historian product documentation offline.
+Standalone Help (on page 156) Install Standalone Help to access the Historian product documentation offline.